Frog Pose, known in Sanskrit as Mandukasana, is a significant asana in yoga, focusing on the hips and groin. This pose’s name comes from its

 Now, you found the right class, you signed up or set up your computer for the recorded video.
 Let’s get shopping!
 The yoga industry is a billion-dollar company, personally, just use what you have and buy the minimum.
 You don’t need a cute outfit or fancy gear.

-Tip 9: What to wear
+What to wear to a Yoga Class

 You can buy pants and a sports bra made for yoga, but any fitness/activewear is fine.
 Yoga pants tend to be lighter and thinner.
 Look in your closet for something comfortable!
 The only thing is for a shirt, even during a beginner yoga class, your head comes down.
 You don’t want to have a loose shirt that keeps falling over your head.
 No shoes!
 YAY!
 Let your feet run wild!

-Tip 10: Yoga Mat comes in a lot of sizes
+Yoga Mat comes in a lot of sizes

 The prices vary a lot from a couple of dollars to hundreds of dollars from specialized companies.
 They come in all sorts of material and quality, there is a pretty good market for them.
 Make it simple, if you have bad knees, look for something thicker, around 5 to 7 mm minimum.
 Most will be around 3mm and it’s just fine, the cheaper one might move more, which you would have to be careful about.
-Let’s not go crazy.
+Let’s not go reckless.
 Use what you have.

 If you already have one and it hurts your knees, use a folded blanket to protect yourself and reduce pain.

-Tip 11: The world of Yoga props and which one you need
+The world of Yoga props and which one you need

 During your Yoga class